Azalea-Luna-Light/WorldHappiness15-23/README.md

 Each year, the Gallup World Poll surveys adult citizens in nearly 160 countries and consists of over 100 global and region-specific questions to calculat the Happiness score of each country.
 A lot has changed globally since 2020 and led to a lot of uncertainty.

-Therefore we analysis the data to find out if the happiness score has changed between 2015 and 2023 and if citizens are still the  happiest countries to live in 2023.
+The aim of the project is to show how the Happiness Score has developed and changed globally between 2015 and 2023.
+It will show which countries have the highest happiness score, which have the lowest, and whether the same countries hold the same positions over the entire time period, as well as which specific factors determine the level of the happiness score.

 # The dataset comprises information on the following parameters: